 As the quality of life deteriorates, criminal punishment loses its effectiveness.
 When the quality of life improves, especially among the poor, criminal deterrence recovers.
 Clever criminals find that they have too much to lose – and too many good alternatives to pick from – to settle for mere criminality.
 Once they opt for the straight and narrow, they turn into allies of the forces of order or at least neutrals.

 Once punishments have been reduced, the following results can be expected.
 Fewer, less competent criminals confront law-abiding majorities alongside their natural allies: a more-or-less honest police force and a jury-controlled judiciary.

-What we laughingly call “modern culture” is our pathetic attempt to justify this massive aberration of values.
+What we laughingly call “modern culture” is our attempt to justify this massive aberration of values.
 By what right and duty have we shored up this travesty?

-Let’s switch to something more fitting!
+Call for something more fitting!